research

-image Merritt, H., Koch, M.K., Youngheun, J., Chumin, E., & Betzel, R.F.
-(2024).
-Social ‘envirotyping’ the ABCD study contextualizes dissociable brain organization and diverging outcomes. bioRxiv.
+Merritt, H., Koch, M.K., Youngheun, J., Chumin, E., & Betzel, R.F.
+(In Review).
+Social ‘envirotyping’ the ABCD study contextualizes dissociable brain organization and diverging outcomes.
+Social Cognitive and Affective Neuroscience.
 Link to preprint.

 Merritt, H., Mejia, A., & Betzel, R.F.
-(2024).
-The dual interpretation of edge time series: Time-varying connectivity versus statistical interaction. bioRxiv.
+(In Review).
+The dual interpretation of edge time series: Time-varying connectivity versus statistical interaction. iScience.
 Link to preprint

-• Highlights of Merritt et al.: Our relationships and the support we receive from them impact every facet of our health and wellbeing, yet traditional individualistic approaches to human social neuroscience fall short of capturing how and why this is the case.
-We review recent literature across subfields of social neuroscience and argue for a shift in perspective that centers sociality.
+- Highlights of Merritt: Our relationships and the support we receive from them impact every facet of our health and wellbeing, yet traditional individualistic approaches to human social neuroscience fall short of capturing how and why this is the case.
+We review recent literature across subfields of social neuroscience and argue for an ontological and methodological shift in perspective from interconnection (i.e., the links between individuals) to interdependence (i.e., while people may be distinguishable we are not separate).

 Merritt, H., Faskowitz, J., Gonzalez, M.Z., & Betzel, R.F.
 (2024).
 Stability and variation of brain-behavior correlation patterns across measures of social support.
 Imaging Neuroscience.
 Link to PDF.
 Preprint